My Guide Website?

-Originally used as a staging point on the route to the West Coast, Kinloch also has its own attractions and keen anglers will enjoy the salmon and trout waiting to be caught in the bay, with the wharf providing a good fishing location in the summer.
+Originally used as a staging point on the route to the West Coast, Kinloch also has its own attractions and keen anglers will enjoy the salmon and trout waiting to be caught in the bay.

-The Department of Conservation campsite provides a good low cost option for people wanting to spend longer in Kinloch, while the lodge provides slightly more luxurious, but still reasonably priced accommodation as well as meals and coffee.
+The Department of Conservation campsite provides a good low cost option for people wanting to spend longer in Kinloch, while the Kinloch Wilderness Retreat offers accommodation for all budgets including their EcoScapes, Heritage Lodge, and Wilderness rooms, along with dining options.

 Staying at Kinloch Wilderness Retreat as part of a tramping holiday comes with a host of benefits including free parking, baggage storage and a boot dryer.
 An outdoor hot tub will relax walkers before they set off or soothe aching muscles at the end of a tramp.
 The lodge also offers transport to and from the Routeburn Track.

 Kinloch is a perfect place to recharge batteries and spend some quite time before embarking on a new adventure.*Photos courtesy of Kinloch Wilderness Retreat.

 Best For What